wireapp/wire-ios/wire-ios-transport/WireTransport.docc/Certificate Pinning.md

 # Certificate pinning

-Verify identity of Backend servers by checking certificates.
+Verify the identity of backend servers by checking certificates.

 ## Overview